francescosilvano/keynet-semantic-network-analyzer/README.md

    pip install -r scripts/requirements.txt
    ```

-5. Create a `.env` file in the root directory (see Option 1, step 3)
+5. Populate the `.env` file in the root directory (see Option 1, step 3)

 6. Run the analysis: